Diwali in India 2025 - Festival of Light Travel Guide

 Jaipur

 Jaipur is one of the best places to enjoy the Diwali festive atmosphere.
 The houses and bazaars of Jaipur are decorated with lanterns and beautiful decorations, which are very ornamental.
-You can enjoy the beauty of the whole city during the light festival from Jaipur's famous scenic spot Nahargarh Fort.
+You can enjoy the beauty of the whole city during the light festival from Jaipur's famous scenic spot, Nahargarh Fort.
 Capture the reflections of the glittering Jal Mahal and pyrotechnics in the stunning Man Sagar Lake.
 Moreover, the city bazaars are always bustling with musicians singing traditional tunes and a wide variety of handcrafted lamps.
-Here, you can also feast your taste buds on some authentic Rajasthani cuisines.
+Here, you can also feast your taste buds on some authentic Rajasthani cuisine.

 Amritsar

 Amritsar is a Sikh city that also celebrates Diwali devoutly.
 The Golden Temple in Amritsar is a famous attraction in the city.
-The sight of the Golden Temple surrounded by lanterns during the Festival of Light is spectacular and very ornamental.
+The sight of the Golden Temple surrounded by lanterns during the Festival of Light is spectacular and very attractive.
 During Diwali, pilgrims will hold a big celebration at night.
 Of course, you can enjoy the beautiful fireworks display in Amritsar or join the pilgrims in meditation and prayer.

-Amritsar Golden Temple
+Amritsar Golden TempleAmritsar Golden Temple

 Book in Advance

-If you are planning to travel to India during the Festival of Light, please make reservations several months in advance as many tourists from worldwide will be rushing into India.
+If you are planning to travel to India during the Festival of Light, please make reservations several months in advance, as many tourists from worldwide will be rushing into India.

 Set Lights & Fireworks Carefully